SimonHFrost/simonhfrost/README.md

 ### Simon Frost

-🧑‍💻 Frontend Engineer
+🧑‍💻 Product Engineer (full-stack)
 Interested in LLMs, design, and community.

-Check out the public projects I've worked on recently.
-Mainly TypeScript React and Tailwind
+Recent focuses have been TypeScript, React, and Tailwind

 Most code heavy stuff is private.
 Don't scroll down too far, it gets scary 😱